 9. Own choice classes.
 A copy of all own choice pieces must be provided for the adjudicator.

-10. The East Grinstead Festival is pleased to announce that it has entered into an agreement with the Authors’ Licensing & Collecting Society.
-This means that entrants do not have to seek copyright permission for any poetry, prose or solo dramatic items (this may be subject to change) performed to a time limit of 10 minutes.
-Duologue and group dramatic activity are not covered by this agreement and copyright for these items should be sought by the performers at the time of entry.
+10. The East Grinstead Festival is a participant in the Music Licences, PPL and PRS, operated by Chequer Mead Community Arts Centre.
+This means that entrants do not have to seek copyright permission for any poetry, prose or solo dramatic items performed to a time limit of 10 minutes.
+Duologue and group dramatic activity are not covered by this arrangement and copyright for these items should be sought by the performers at the time of entry.

 11. Time limits will be strictly adhered to; marks will be lost if time limit is exceeded.